-11. DISTRIBUTION OF COMPREHENSIVE INCOME
+12. DISTRIBUTION OF COMPREHENSIVE INCOME

-In accordance with Board policy, Reserve Banks remit excess earnings, after providing for dividends and the amount necessary to equate surplus with capital paid-in, to the U.S. Treasury as interest on Federal Reserve notes.
+In accordance with Board policy, Reserve Banks remit excess earnings, after providing for dividends and the amount necessary to equate surplus with capital paid-in, to the U.S. Treasury as earnings remittances to Treasury.
 The following table presents the distribution of the Bank's comprehensive income in accordance with the Board's policy for the years ended December 31 (in millions):

-2012 2011
+2013 2012

-Dividends on capital stock Transfer to surplus - amount required to equate surplus with capital \$ 13 \$ 13
+Dividends on capital stock \$ 14 \$ 13

+Transfer to surplus - amount required to equate surplus with capital

-paid-in 8 4
+paid-in 3 8

-Interest on Federal Reserve notes expense remitted to Treasury 1,337 1,599
+Earnings remittances to Treasury 1,245 1,337

-Total distribution \$: 1,358 \$ 1,616
+Total distribution \$ 1,262 \$ 1,358

-12. Subsequent Events
+13. Subsequent Events

-There were no subsequent events that require adjustments to or disclosures in the financial statements as of December 31, 2012.
-Subsequent events were evaluated through March 14, 2013, which is the date that the Bank issued the financial statements.
+There were no subsequent events that require adjustments to or disclosures in the financial statements as of December 31, 2013.
+Subsequent events were evaluated through March 14, 2014, which is the date that the financial statements were available to be issued.